tlindig/position-calculator/README.md

 Try this example at [jsBin](http://jsbin.com/sifec/1/edit)

+## Documentation

+Visit demonstration and documentation page: <a href="http://tlindig.github.io/position-calculator/">Position Calculator</a>

+Ready to use version of this lib can be found in folder: "dist"

 ## Bugs and feature requests

 Have a bug or a feature request?
 Please first search for existing and closed issues.
 If your problem or idea is not addressed yet, [please open a new issue](https://github.com/tlindig/position-calculator/issues/new).

-## Documentation

-Visit demonstration and documentation page: <a href="http://tlindig.github.io/position-calculator/">Position Calculator</a>

-Ready to use version of this lib can be cound in folder: "dist"

 ## Build